Kryolyz/2D-FEM-Beam/README.md

 A program to visualize and calculate forces, stress and bending of a beam.
 Written in C.

 I wrote this in my 2nd semester of college so don't expect anything efficient or esthetic, however it is fully functional.
 Was great for learning C aswell.
 Also I used the worst possible graphics library that exists in the entire internet.
-It's so old that I had to downgrad my compiler for it to function.
+It's so old that I had to downgrade my compiler for it to function.
 I had to hardcode almost every piece of graphic on the screen, the only available functions let me dot individual pixel, draw lines, draw circles, write and change the color.
-So every arrow and box had to be put together with lines, which was quite exhausting, however it was also very easy to use.
+So every arrow and box had to be put together with lines, which was quite exhausting, however it was also very straightforward to use.

 A full documentation I wrote for an essay is available in the root folder.